odkr/pandoc-zotxt.lua/README.md

 `pandoc-citeproc`.

 You also need Zotero and the sources that are cited in the test documents.
-You can import those sources from the files `test/items.rdf`.
+You can import those sources from `test/items.rdf`.

 To run the test suite, just say: